A framework

 - From Experience to Transformation

 Work across all nine dimensions for a comprehensive view.
-Use the deck as a shared thinking environment over days or weeks, whether you are mapping a full journey, redesigning a service, or setting the experiential direction for an entire organisation.
+Use the deck as a shared thinking environment over days or weeks, whether you are mapping a full journey, redesigning a service, or setting the direction for an entire organisation's experience.

+The card deck is the starting point.
 Experience Builder is growing into a broader toolkit for teams who want to work with experience more deliberately.
-Here is what we are building toward.

 Dr David Willows is Co-founder and Strategic Director.
 Between 2005 and 2022, he was Director of Advancement at the International School of Brussels, where he grew to be widely regarded as one of the most innovative practitioners in the field, helping to shape and define the future of Advancement in schools.
 Recently listed as one of the world's Top 10 Global Educational Influencers, he is an author and regular keynote speaker, passionate about helping schools advance in ways that are relevant for today's educational landscape.